VirajMeruliya/VirajMeruliya/README.md

 👋 Hi, I’m Viraj Meruliya!

 Welcome to my GitHub!
 I’m a Physics PhD candidate at McGill University with a strong passion for theoretical physics, data science, and machine learning.
-My journey bridges the gap between fundamental research in quantum and gravitational physics and solving real-world problems with data-driven approaches.

 🌌 About Me